paralax/command-injection-attacker/README.md

 Its main objectives are:
 * provide methodology for the OS command injection detection
-* provide software implementating this methodology
+* provide software implementing this methodology

 # How this document is organised
 This documentation is divided into two separate sections: